tannewt/wa-law.org/bill/2021-22/sb/5123/S/README.md

 ## Section 4
-(1) The legal obligation to register as a sex offender is extinguished when the sex offense was committed while under the age of 18 unless the duty to register was imposed:
+1. The legal obligation to register as a sex offender is extinguished when the sex offense was committed while under the age of 18 unless the duty to register was imposed:

-(a) After an adjudication of a class A or class B sex offense committed when the person was age 16 or 17;
+    a.
+After an adjudication of a class A or class B sex offense committed when the person was age 16 or 17;

-(b) After committing a sex offense and, on the offense date, had a prior conviction for a sex offense or had a deferred disposition for a sex offense as defined by RCW 9A.44.128;
+    b.
+After committing a sex offense and, on the offense date, had a prior conviction for a sex offense or had a deferred disposition for a sex offense as defined by RCW 9A.44.128;

-(c) After a conviction of a sex offense in adult court pursuant to RCW 13.04.030(1)(e)(v);
+    c.
+After a conviction of a sex offense in adult court pursuant to RCW 13.04.030(1)(e)(v);

-(d) After an out-of-state, tribal, or federal conviction;
+    d.
+After an out-of-state, tribal, or federal conviction;

-(e) After committing a kidnapping offense; or
+    e.
+After committing a kidnapping offense; or

-(f) Pursuant to the exceptions in RCW 9A.44.140.
+    f.
+Pursuant to the exceptions in RCW 9A.44.140.

-(2) By August 1, 2021, the Washington association of sheriffs and police chiefs and the Washington state patrol shall remove all persons from the sex offender registry whose obligation to register is based on an offense committed while the person was under 18 years of age, unless the individual has a legal obligation to register under subsection (1) of this section.
+2. By August 1, 2021, the Washington association of sheriffs and police chiefs and the Washington state patrol shall remove all persons from the sex offender registry whose obligation to register is based on an offense committed while the person was under 18 years of age, unless the individual has a legal obligation to register under subsection (1) of this section.

 ## Section 5
 By August 1, 2021, the Washington state patrol shall notify all persons whose obligation to register as a sex offender is extinguished by this act.
 For persons enrolled in school or higher education, the Washington state patrol shall provide similar notice to the school's or institution's designated recipient of records under RCW 9A.44.138.